hmncube/JuiceMe/README.md

 - Stores the number
 - Can retry the number later on
 - Can automatically topup the airtime if the a valid number is found
-- Automatticaly detect network being used and select the appropriate USSD of user can manually set
+- Automatticaly detect network being used and select the appropriate USSD
+- User can manually set the network

 ### TODO
 - [X] Add support for another networks